-- Scales on the scalp: These can be light and fine, or thick and crusty.
-The scales may be small or can cover the entire scalp.
+- Scales on the scalp: These may be light and fine or thick and crusty.
+The patches of scales might be small, or they could cover the entire scalp.

-- Psoriasis plaques on other areas of the body: Scales can spread from the scalp, extending to the face or neck.
-They may also appear on distant parts of the body.
+- Psoriasis plaques on other areas of the body: Scales may spread from the scalp, extending to the face or neck.
+They may also develop on distant parts of the body.

 - Hair changes: In more severe cases, hair loss, changes in hair texture, or patchy hair can develop.

-Scalp psoriasis is not distinct from other forms of psoriasis.
-In fact, at least half of people who have psoriasis develop psoriasis plaques on their scalp.
+Scalp psoriasis is not a distinct type of psoriasis.
+Around half of all people who have psoriasis develop plaques on their scalp.

-While home remedies applied directly to the scalp can improve the appearance of psoriasis, they will not cure the underlying disease.
-The patches will keep coming back and may get worse with each flare-up.
+Although shampoos and home remedies can improve the appearance of scalp psoriasis, they will not cure the underlying condition.
+The patches will keep returning and may get worse with each flare-up.